M-TD/JavaBenchmark/README.md

 - e.g RaspberryPiBenchmark 2000 10

 - this will run the program with starting number 2000 and run it 10 times, each time doubling the value before it

+# Default values
+- if no arguments are added to the starting command, the program will run with its default values